MicrosoftDocs/learn/learn-pr/azure/manage-iot-central-apps-with-rest-api/includes/3-exercise-authorize-api.md

     Expect this command to take a minute or two to run.

 1. In another browser tab or window, navigate to URL shown in the output of the last command.
-This is the page in the web UI where you generate API tokens:
+This page in the web UI is where you generate API tokens:

     ![API Tokens](../media/3-tokens.png)